rishab4352/CS211/README.md

 PA4

 Uses truthtable to read a circit description and print out all of the combinations of input varibles.
 There are textfiles that use a structure that will define if I use AND, NOR, OR, NAND, DECODER, MULTIPLEXER.
 Using all of the function listed in the input it will print out an output table.

+PA5

+Cachism.c is a cache simulator that reads, writes a file and simulate fetching.
+It has a read and write process and produceses an output witht he simulated number of read, write, and the cache hits and misses.